mgperry/plyrs/README.md

     - `rename({"from": "to"})` has too many brackets and quotes
     - `.with_row_count()` starts from zero?
 Please, we are doing statistics
 - Convenience functions like `separate` and `reorder`
 - Full power of `polars` functions, this is a very thin wrapper not a re-implementation.
+- `col` helper wrapping `pl.col` to reference columns without quotes
 - PLANNED: Wrap dataframe functions in types and create DSLs (like GRanges)

 What you don't get: